iechor/docs/content/scout/release-notes/platform.md

 ### 2023-12-01

-[Beta](../../release-lifecycle.md#beta) release of a new **Azure Container Registry** (ACR) integration, which lets Docker Scout pull and analyze images in ACR repositories automatically.
+[Beta](../../release-lifecycle.md#beta) release of a new **Azure Container Registry** (ACR) integration, which lets iEchor Scout pull and analyze images in ACR repositories automatically.

 To learn more about the integration and how to get started, see